mplachkova/WritingPortfolio/HowtoAddRepository.md

 2. Click on the "Code" button and copy the repository's URL under the HTTPS tab of the drop-down menu.
 3. In VS Code press press `ctrl + shift + p` to open the CLI.
 4. Select `Git:Clone`.
-5. Paste the previously copied URL.
+5. Paste the previously copied URL into the specified field.
 6. Select or create a directory that will be the repository destination.
 7. Choose to add the newly cloned repository to the current VS Workplace, open it in a new window, or in a new VS Code instance.